Sunday, 23 March 2025

 I critize German orientalists for largely ignoring India, Indonesian, and Africa.

-They largely ignore Central Asia, Iran, Turkey and even the Levant and Mesopotamia.
+They ignore Central Asia, Iran, Turkey too ‒ even the Levant and Mesopotamia.

-They treat Egypt (and now Madina) as THE Musim world.
+They treat Egypt (now: pus Madina) as THE Musim world.

 Yes, after 1924 the Amiriyya stopped reprinting maṣāḥif in the Ottoman spelling

-and in Egypt, private publisher mostly switched to it too ‒ many kept the old spelling, both as base text with a tafsīr around, and for Qurʾān only.
+and in Egypt, private publisher mostly switched to it too ‒ some kept the old spelling, both as base text with a tafsīr around, and for Qurʾān only.

 Some know that in 1951 the ʿIrāqī state published a revisted Ottoman manuscript;